JoyTerence/Gatsby-Blog/content/Neural Style Transfer/index.md

 ![](./2D_Convolution_Animation.gif)

 For every layer in the neural network, a matrix called as kernal or filter is applied on to the image as shown above.
 What this kernal looks for is entirely random.
 It could be assumed as a straight line, stroke of a particular color and so on.
-When it gets whatever it is looking for, it puts a bigger number on the corresponding box of the output image.
+When it gets whatever it is looking for, it puts a bigger number on the corresponding box of the output matrix.
+This matrix is the input to the next layer.
 Read this again by looking at the animation above.

 And every layer is applied with a number of such filters, so if we feed in a single 10 * 10 image to a layer which applies 5 different filters as above we will get 5 such 10 * 10 output (let's not worry about strides and padding in the kernel for now).
 Again refer the image below to get a fair understanding.